 If you haven’t been to college yet, you can bypass the certificate program by earning an associate’s degree in sonography or a bachelor’s degree in diagnostic medical sonography in a program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Ultrasound technician certification programs typically take 18-24 months to complete and can vary depending on specific program requirements.

-Although certification isn’t required to work as an ultrasound technician, most employers will not hire you without it.
+Although certification isn’t required, most employers will not hire you without it.
 You can obtain certification through one of these certifying bodies:

 4. Get clinical training

 While you’re enrolled in a certification program, take advantage of opportunities to gain valuable hands-on clinical experience through internships.
 This is a great way to put the knowledge and skills you’re learning into practice.